Vaaranam Aayiram: Release

 Varanam Aayiram was initially scheduled for late 2007 release, but was delayed multiple times due to production troubles.
 On the occasion of Pongal (14 January 2008), a song trailer of 50-seconds was unveiled and opened to widespread response from fans.
 As a result, various distributors planned to buy the film for huge bids, with Gemini Film Circuit acquiring the Tamil Nadu theatrical distribution rights.
-Since, Venu Ravichandran prioritised on the release plans for Dasavathaaram scheduled for 14 April 2008 (Tamil New Year's Day), the team planned to release the film on 15 May 2008 and later shifted the release date to 30 May and 6 June.
+Since, V. Ravichandran prioritised on the release plans for Dasavathaaram scheduled for 14 April 2008 (Tamil New Year's Day), the team planned to release the film on 15 May 2008 and later shifted the release date to 30 May and 6 June.
 But the producer felt that the business of both the films will be affected due to the inaugural Indian Premier League season happening underway, thus resulting in holding both the releases till 1 June, the date when the tournament ends.

 Despite the release of Dasavathaaram on 13 June 2008, Ravichandran and Menon did not comment anything about its release.
 Trade analysts believed that the collections will be affected if the film being released on June—July period, due to lack of festival dates in that month; adding to the factors of postponement, were the beginning of new academic sessions in mid-June, with the delay in the film's production as the team were able to complete the shooting only in August 2008.
 The makers preferred for a release on 15 August (Independence Day) and 3 September (Vinayagar Chathurthi), to cash in the holiday season, which did not happen.
 During October 2008, the members of Hindu Makkal Katchi demanded a ban on the film citing that its lead actress Divya Spandana's comments during the Hogenakkal Falls water dispute, as she attended the similar protest in Karnataka and condemned Tamils in the same issue.

 The film was postponed further from 25 October 2008 (Diwali weekend) as Gautham Menon later sold the distribution rights from Gemini Film Circuit to Adlabs in order to ensure a wide release.
 The film released theatrically on 14 November 2008 along with its Telugu-dubbed version titled Surya s/o Krishnan was released simultaneously.
-Kalaignar TV acquired the film's satellite rights for hugh price.
-Before its release, the film's title had appeared on film websites' "most awaited" lists.

 Reception

 Box office

-The film emerged as the biggest blockbuster for Suriya after Ghajini, grossing 5.66 crore in Chennai alone.
-Vaaranam Aayiram collected £81,149 in the UK after its third weekend which then was approximately equal to ₹60.78 lakh.
-The film grossed $796,297 from Malaysia and $124,710 from the United Kingdom in its lifetime.
+Vaaranam Aayiram collected £81,149 in the United Kingdom after its third weekend which then was approximately equal to ₹60.78 lakh.
+The film grossed $796,297 from Malaysia and $124,710 from UK in its lifetime.

+The Telugu version, Surya S/O Krishnan was re-released in theatres on 4 August 2023.
+The re-release proved to be highly successful as the film grossed around ₹3 crore in its opening weekend from Andhra Pradesh and Telangana.